STIKCall from Mark

 No.

-No, we’re not interested in wrapping Drop Reality inside another social network.
+No, we’re not interested in wrapping STIK Reality inside another social network.

 No, we’re not turning this into just another engagement layer.